About Sharon Kirsch

 With my new husband, Mark, a landscape historian I’d met in York, I relocated to Washington, D.C.
 There I continued my freelance journalism while volunteering for the Center for Marine Conservation (CMC).
 It was an exhilarating year.
 For Halloween, I dressed up as the Tree of Knowledge of Good and Evil.
 I hoped my modest efforts at CMC were helping in a small way to save endangered sea turtles.

 Mark and I eventually set up house in Toronto.
 In this new city I found employment as the communications editor at Harbourfront Centre, a non-profit cultural organization, where I oversaw the writing of a large team of marketers and publicists.
 Several years later, Washington beckoned once again.
 I was lucky to be awarded a place in the Jenny McKean Moore workshop in Creative Non-Fiction at George Washington University, an opportunity that launched me into a new and ambitious genre of writing.
 The shift resulted in my book What Species of Creatures: Animal Relations from the New World (New Star Books, 2008).

 I’ve since been based in Toronto, where for many years I’ve volunteered as a caretaker of feral cats.
 Their subtle nature—neither fully wild nor fully domesticated—makes getting to know them both a challenge and a privilege.

 The diverse cultural influences in my background, combined with my extensive travel and engagement with other species, have informed my preoccupations as a writer: the displacement resulting from changes of environment or encounters with otherness, including the non-human.
-Most recently, the loss of essential family (both my parents) has prompted an interest in ancestral history and ancestral memory, as explored in my new book, The Smallest Objective.
+Most recently, the loss of essential family (both my parents) has prompted an interest in ancestral history and ancestral memory, as explored in my book The Smallest Objective.